getfem/getfem/doc/sphinx/source/project/libdesc_mesh.rst

    The file :file:`bgeot_mesh.h` could be renamed :file:`getfem_basic_mesh.h`.

-A  bibliographical review on how to efficiently store a mesh and implement the main opertions (add a node, an element, deal with faces, find the neighbour elements, the isolated faces ...) would be interesting to make the mesh structure evolve.
+A  bibliographical review on how to efficiently store a mesh and implement the main operations (add a node, an element, deal with faces, find the neighbour elements, the isolated faces ...) would be interesting to make the mesh structure evolve.

 A senstive algorithm is the one (in bgeot_node_tab.cc) which identify the too much close nodes.
 More investigations (and documentation) are probably necessary.